eireann07/firstRESTfulAPI/README.md

-# firstRESTfulAPI
-RESTful API in JavaScript, built using Studio 3T and Postman
+# RESTfulAPI: Wiki-style API about characters in Jane Austen's *Pride and Prejudice*
+- Written in JavaScript
+- No front-end, Postman used for testing and HTTP commands
+- Node and Express back-end
+- MongoDB with Studio 3T